caproven/ConwaysGameOfLife/README.md

 ## Installation

 The latest update can be found as an executable .jar in the [GameOfLife/executables/](https://github.com/caproven/GameOfLife/tree/master/GameOfLife/executables) directory.
 Either double click GoL.jar to run or enter "java -jar GoL.jar" into a console while in the same directory as the downloaded file.

-## Tests

-Exclusively using the latest in hands-on debugging techniques (I spam click everything and see if it works).

-## Updates

-Version 0.7

-Added
-- Drawing system written from scratch.
-Previous implementation using JButtons was embarassing and I finally had some free time to mess around with new stuff.
-New implementation is significantly faster, but more benchmarking has to be done on better hardware than my laptop.
-- Slider to change speed (tick rate)
-- Resizability!
-Change size of grid along with cell size on the grid.

-Fixed
-- N/A

-Other / Issues
-- Compare potential differences between ConwayGUI.SimulationTicker extending Thread vs. implementing Runnable.
-- Add more control over frames when opening Resize panel.
-Can currently use it to break things.